margo-K/clever-assn/README.md

 Note: We are assuming that every connection (expressed as a row in the data provided) can be counted as a district "using" an app.
 For more see "Assumptions" and "What to do about missing data?"
 * Most clever districts are just using
 * The two spikes in deployment in the time period covered seem to be in September of both years, with the second year significantly larger than the first.
 This aligns with the clever "high season"

+###Exploring The Bright Spots
+So far, we've just scratched the surface of what this data set (or the larger data set of which its part) can tell us.
+To really dig deeper, we need to think about the underlying questions at stake.
+Clever has at least two entities that could be considered "customers" - app developers and school districts.
+Clever would like to make both of these groups happy and help them meet their goals.
+In looking at the data, we'd like to know how we're doing with each of those groups and how "doing well" manifests itself in data.

+When dealing with school districts, we ultimately want to them to be able to find the apps that they find useful and use Clever to integrate to more of their student body over time.
+Without actual usage data, we can't get a firm grasp on how well served the districts are by the apps, but we could instead use the growth in app usage over time as a proxy (the assumption being that a district that finds some apps helpful will seek out and ultimately expand to using other apps in the Clever catalog).
+For app developers, we could imagine a happy app developer would be one who is getting more and more installs over time.

+For both of these groups, we're assuming greater app integration can be used as a proxy for greater satisfaction.
+Aside from just

 ###Questions and Assumptions
 The following are assumptions on which this analysis is based.
 In practice, I would revise these assumptions using the domain knowledge of colleagues: